Baguswijaya1/OEM-keys-serial-number-generator/README.md

 	OEM keys consists of 4 segments. the general form is xxxxx-OEM-xxxxxxx-xxxxx

 	first segment - date
-	the first segment represents the date the key was printed on.
+	the first segment represents the date when the key was printed on.
 The first 3 digits are anything from 001 to 366 (day of the year) and the last 2 digits are the last digit of the year.
 You can set this segment by inputting the date.